encord-team/E-MM1/README.md

 - *`caption` — the caption text in `infos/text.csv`.

-#### Phase 1 Example
+### Phase 1 Example

 To download the raw underlying data, please see the [Download page][download].

-If you followed the file structure / guide in [Download][download], the you can follow this example to create a dataframe of all 1st nearest neighbour groups with encord_ids replaced by file_paths:
+This example constructs a DataFrame of first nearest-neighbour groups, substituting Encord IDs with file paths (following the file structure defined in the [Download][download_page], )

 ```python